Mariners manufacture win in ninth inning, avoid extra innings in Texas

 Omar Narvaez added a two-out bloop single to left to score Smith to provide an extra run of support.

-The ninth-inning execution allowed right-hander Matt Magill, who worked a 1-2-3 eighth inning, to pitch a scoreless ninth to pick up the win.
+The ninth-inning execution allowed right-hander Matt Magill, who worked a 1-2-3 eighth inning, to pitch a scoreless ninth and pick up the win.

 "He was about our most rested guy down there," Servais said.
 "We didn't use him in the Yankees series.
 It was nice to get two innings out of him tonight."